syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 ## Animation

 [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) provides animation support for the series.
 Series will be animated while rendering.
 Animation is enabled by default, you can also control the duration of the animation using [`animationDuration`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/animationDuration.html) property.
-You can disable the animation by setting 0 value to that property.
+You can disable the animation by setting this property to 0.

 {% highlight dart %}